 A Pair of Close Focusing Binoculars – Such as the Pentax Papilio.
 Very helpful for seeing detail if you are positioned a bit away from the model.

 David Gray’s initial art education at Pacific Lutheran University (BFA) have been strengthened by continued independent and occasional formal studies in pictorial expression and oil painting.
 The resulting work reveals a personal and contemporary expression of beauty and order which pays homage to the Classical Tradition in its craftsmanship.
 David’s award winning paintings have been covered by major art publications including Southwest Art, Art of the West, and American Art Collector.
 David also teaches several workshops per year in portraiture and still life painting throughout the United States and abroad.

 Registration and Payment Plans

-Students must be paid in full prior to the first day of class when enrolled in an Extension Course or Workshop, except those with a payment plan agreement.
+Students must be paid in full prior to the first day of class when enrolled in a Workshop.
 Please visit the Main Office at least 30 minutes prior to the start of the class, to complete any pending registration issues.

 There is a $35.00 fee for all checks returned as N.S.F.
 (Non-Sufficient Funds).